-The Company has not consolidated the financial information of the subsidiaries SIA Urban Space, SIA Ģertrūdes 121, SIA Alauksta 13/15, SIA Artilerijas 35 because the subsidiaries' revenue and assets account for an immaterial share of the Company's respective figures.
-SIA Urban Space, SIA Ģertrūdes 121, SIA Alauksta 13/15, SIA Artilerijas 35 are consolidated at the Company's parent company's - Vienna Insurance Group AG Wiener Versicherung Gruppe - level.
+The Company has not consolidated the financial information of the subsidiaries SIA Urban Space and SIA LiveOn, as they are are consolidated at the Company's parent company's - Vienna Insurance Group AG Wiener Versicherung Gruppe - level.
 Subsidiaries investments are accounted at cost less impairment, if any.